Rehabilitation Programs Division

 Cognitive Intervention Transition Program

-The mission of the Cognitive Intervention Transition Program is to prepare offenders for the transition from administrative segregation to general population.
+The mission of the Cognitive Intervention Transition Program is to prepare offenders for the transition from restrictive housing to general population.

 Steven Gaddis – Deputy Director of Volunteer Services and Special Populations

 Phone: (936) 437-3028

 Fax: (936) 437-3039